Houzeo simplifies the process of selling your home

 Q: There’s such an episodic nature to the product.
 It’s challenging to scale where someone might use it once a decade.
 How do you scale when customer might show up every 10 years?

-A: It’s fair to say that the typical home buyer sells every 13 years, but there are investors and second home buyers who sell every 2 or 3 years.
+A: It’s fair to say that the typical home buyer sells every 13 years, but there are investors and second home buyers who sell every two or three years.

-Q: I have a bias toward B2B so is there an opportunity to help onboard new real estate brokers to your platform?
+Q: I have a bias toward B2B, so is there an opportunity to help onboard new real estate brokers to your platform?

 A: It offers a little bit of value to real estate brokers.
 But we believe consumers should know the disclosures and know where they are in the process rather than relying on the agent.